 I was born and raised in rural Minnesota, accepted Stanford sight-unseen and met my husband while learning to use an oscilloscope in robotics class.
 As a lifelong learner, I constantly challenge myself with new activities including guitar, kite-surfing and gymnastics.
 The process of starting something new, failing and trying again, is what learning and growing is all about and it’s also why entrepreneurs are my favorite people.

 I am thrilled to combine my love of technology, entrepreneurship and investing with the creation of Defy.
-A special thanks to my husband, Steve, for introducing me to Neil, the best business partner I could imagine.
-Neil, Purvi and Phebe have a wonderful history of partnership and I am honored to be part of this truly special team.Back to top
+A special thanks to my husband, Steve, for introducing me to Neil, which catalyzed the founding of Defy.
+I am honored to be part of this truly special team.Back to top

 Back to top